nathanbumpus/Trinity-2.8.4-Marconi/assemblyqc.md

 <h2 align="center">Evaluating the Quality of Transcripts<a id="blast"></a></h2>

 <p>When working with a non-model organism one way to evaluate the quality of the transcripts is to see how well the transcripts map back to a database of known proteins.
 On Marconi we can use the Blast+ module to perform this task by using any downloadable database that we want.
 I will use the uniprot swissprot database to demonstrate this.
 First download the current fasta file.
-You can get it here <a href="https://www.uniprot.org/downloads#uniprotkblink" id="_blank">uniprot downloads</a>
+You can get it here <a href="https://www.uniprot.org/downloads#uniprotkblink" target="_blank">uniprot downloads</a>